ben-manes/gradle-versions-plugin/README.md

 have upgrades, or failed to be resolved.
 When a dependency cannot be resolved the exception is logged at the `info` level.

-The `revision` task property controls the resolution strategy of determining what consistitutes the latest version of a dependency.
+The `revision` task property controls the resolution strategy of determining what constitutes the latest version of a dependency.
 The following strategies are supported:

   * release: selects the latest release